EpicEric/sandhole/book/src/cli.md

           certificates (default is production).
 Only set this option for testing

       <b>--password-authentication-url</b> &lt;URL&gt;
-          If set, defines a URL against which password authentication requests will be validated.
-This is done by sending the following JSON payload:
+          If set, defines a URL which password authentication requests will be validated against.
+This is done by sending the following JSON payload via a POST request:

           {&quot;user&quot;: &quot;...&quot;, &quot;password&quot;: &quot;...&quot;, &quot;remote_address&quot;: &quot;...&quot;}